Receiving a lump sum of money can be both exhilarating and scary all at the same time.

-If your lump sum of money comes from the death of a spouse and you need the money to cover expenses you need to create a budget.
-This will help you determine how you need to invest the money.
+If your lump sum of money comes from the death of a spouse and you need the money to cover expenses you need to create a budget instead.

 You will want to be extra cautious of fraud.
 Sadly there are people who would love to relieve you of this money.
-Keep these in mind:
+Keep these in mind as possible red flags:

-- Unsolicited calls – you need to be extra careful.
-Instead of using a planner who cold calls you, get recommendations from trusted friends and family.
+- Unsolicited calls – Instead of using a planner who cold calls you, get recommendations from trusted friends and family.
 Then interview them and check for recommendations from their other clients.